-September 30, 2014
+October 30, 2014

-Every student received his/her own email account.
+At the beginning of this school year, every student received his/her own email account.
 In addition, we have established one Guardian email account for each student's Guardian/Parent.

 IT IS VERY IMPORTANT THAT YOU LOG INTO THIS GUARDIAN ACCOUNT, AS REPORT CARDS, SCHOOL NEWS, AND OTHER IMPORTANT INFORMATION WILL BE SENT THERE!

 To login to the Guardian email account:

 - The ID is email@example.com